OguzYuuksel/MacBook-Setup/README.md

 - [Grammarly](https://www.grammarly.com/service/download)
 - [Paintbrush](https://paintbrush.sourceforge.io/downloads/) (Move to applcations directory in Finder)

+## System Configuration

+### Wallpapaer
+- Download [Wallpaper](Resources/wallpaper.jpg), two finger click and tap on "Set Desktop Picture".

+> Wallpaper will not be seen on lock screen because SSD is encrypted
+> and files isn't reachable until user logged in.
+> to see your wallpaper on lock screen, you should disable this feature.
+> System Preferences -> Security & Privacy -> FileVault -> "Turn Off FileVault"

 ## Xcode Configuration
 - Xcode -> Preferences -> Themes -> High Contrast (Dark)